Nec0ti/Nec0ti/README.md

 ---

 ## About me
-- I'm a student on my way to becoming an **Electrical-Electronics Engineer**.
+- I'm a highschool student on my way to becoming an **Electrical-Electronics Engineer**.
 - My long-term goal is to work as an **Embedded Engineer**.
 - I like being close to the metal, understanding how things really work under the surface.
 - I don’t just want to write code — I want to build systems that live in both hardware and software.